The Recipe

 1 cup chicken stock

-When the chicken is done, pile the chicken on top of the veggies (doing it in 2 skillets really works because of this step).
+OPTIONAL: When the chicken is done, pile the chicken on top of the veggies.
 Combine cornstarch with chicken stock.
 Put the skillet that held the chicken over high heat.
 Add the cornstarch/stock.
 Stir it well, and almost constantly, to get all the good brown bits and garlic off the pan.
 When the sauce is thickened to your liking, pour it over the chicken and veggies.

 The Verdict